- Black or multicolored markers

 - Journal page

-Scribble drawing is a tried and true art therapy exercise that works as a visual starter for spontaneous drawing.
+Scribble drawing is a tried and true art therapy exercise that works well as a visual starter or warm up for spontaneous drawing.
 Scribble drawing was developed by art educator Florence Cane.
 Her sister, art therapist Margaret Naumburg started a progressive school for children in 1914 that encouraged spontaneous creative expression and self-motivated learning.
-Naumburg was a visionary in children's education in her time, who was influenced by Jungian psychology, parapsychology, and surrealistic and primitive art.
+Naumburg was a visionary in children's education in her time.
+She was influenced by Jungian psychology, parapsychology, and surrealistic and primitive art.